 Fusion GPS, it turns out, was a contractor of the FBI and was apparently getting raw FISA information through the FBI.

-Well, the FISA court has issued an opinion that uh was disclosed in May that finds very serious Fourth Amendment violations.
+Well, the FISA court has issued an opinion that was disclosed in May that finds very serious Fourth Amendment violations.

 And Admiral Mike Rogers, head of the NSA, self-reported these violations when he discovered them.

-We didn't know it at the time, but according to the opinion, the FISA violations started in April 2015.
+But according to the opinion, the FISA violations started in April 2015.

 Wow.

-What's your reaction to all this, Greg Jarrett, and how do we actually get now?
+What's your reaction to all this, Greg Jarrett?

-And that is that there's so much now evidence that so many different things were were done wrong here.
+Because I think we're getting to a very critical point in all of this, and that is that there's so much now evidence that so many different things were done wrong here.

-Now after a year of denials, we know the dossier bought and paid for by Hillary and the DNC controlled by Hillary.
+Now, after a year of denials, we know the dossier bought and paid for by Hillary and the DNC controlled by Hillary.

 And then that dossier was full of Russian lies and propaganda.

-Now she put the fix in on a primary.
+Now, she put the fix-in on a primary.

 She tried to use the dossier to fix the general election and lie to the American people.